Don't let a second interview intimidate you — it's a good sign! Here's how to walk in prepared and confident.

 Here are a few tips to help you prepare for your second interview:

 1. Review questions from your first interview

-During the second interview, don't be surprised if you're asked some of the same questions you already answered during the first round.
+During the second interview, don't be surprised if you're asked some of the same questions you already answered during the first interview round.
 Again, sometimes hiring managers want to clarify your answers from that first round or explore them more in depth.
-Or perhaps you will meet a different group of team members during this second interview.
+Or perhaps you will meet a different group of team members during this second job interview.

 To prepare for these types of questions, simply explore each of your answers in more detail.
 Remember, honesty is the best policy.
 If a company detects that you're embellishing details or if your story has changed, that could ruin your chances of securing this position.